-MJointID1 specifies the starting joint and corresponds to an ID from the MEMBER JOINTS table.
+MJointID1 specifies the starting joint and corresponds to an identifier (ID) from the MEMBER JOINTS table.
 MJointID2 specifies the ending joint.
 Likewise, MPropSetID1 corresponds to the starting cross-section properties and MProSetID2 specify the ending cross-section properties.
 This allows for tapered members.
 Each member in your model will have drag and added mass coefficients.
-These are specified using three models (MCoefMod).
+These are specified using one of three models (MCoefMod).
 Model 1 uses a single set of coefficients.
 Model 2 is depth-based, is determined via the table found in the DEPTH-BASED YDRODYNAMIC COEFFICIENTS section.
 Model 3 specifies these coefficients for a particular member, by referring to an ID in the MEMBER-BASED HYDRODYNAMIC COEFFICIENTS.
+MDivSize determines the spacing (in meters) between nodes; the smaller the number, the finer the resolution and longer the computational time.
+PropWAMIT indicates that the corresponding member overlaps with the body represented by the potential-flow (WAMIT) solution, meaning that only drag loads will be computed for that member.

 Filled Members

 Specify fluid-filled members using this section.
 FillNumN specifies the number of members in the fill group.
-FillMList is a list of FillNumN MemberIDs.
-FillFSLoc specifies the Z-height of the free-surface.
+FillMList is a list of FillNumN number of MemberIDs.
+FillFSLoc specifies the Z-height of the free-surface (0 for MSL).
 The code currently does not check for values conflicting FillFSLoc across fill groups.
 FillDens is the density of the fluid.
 If FillDens = DEFAULT, then FillDens = WtrDens.

 Marine Growth

 You can add marine growth to members using this depth-based table.
 Marine growth for a particular location in the platform geometry is added by linearly interpolating between the marine growth table entries.
 A single zone is created based on the smallest and largest values of MGDpth.
 If you want regions of zero marine growth thickness within these bounds you must generate depth entries which explicitly set MGThck to zero.
+The hydrodynamic coefficient tables contain coefficients with and without marine growth.
+If MGThck = 0 for a particular node, the coefficients not associated with marine growth are used.

 Member Output List

 HydroDyn can only generate per length load outputs for up to 9 locations on up 9 different members, for a total of 81 possible distributed load output locations.
 NMOutputs specifies the number of members.
 You must create a table entry for each requested member.
 Within a table entry, MemberID is the ID specified in the MEMBERS table, and NOutLoc specifies how many outputs location are generated for this member.
 NodeLocs specifies those locations as a normalized distance from the starting joint to the ending joint of the member.
 0.0 corresponds to a location at the starting joint.
+If the chosen location does not align with a calculation node, the results at the two surrounding nodes will be linearly interpolated.
 The section MESH-BASED OUTPUTS determine which quantities are actually output at these locations.

 Joint Output List

 HydroDyn can generate up to 9 different joint outputs.
 These correspond to the lumped loads at a given user-specified joint.
-JOutLst contains a list of NJOutputs JointIDs.
+JOutLst contains a list of NJOutputs number of JointIDs.
 The section MESH-BASED OUTPUTS determines which quantities are actually output at these locations.

 Output